How the Green Context Engine Works

 Decide what data to look up

 An AI reads the article and decides which databases to query and for which countries or regions.
-For example, a story about Indonesian deforestation triggers lookups for Indonesia's electricity grid data and forest cover loss.
+For example, a story about Indonesian deforestation triggers lookups for Indonesia's electricity grid data, forest cover loss, and deforestation drivers.

 - 3